 Digital Acquisition Marketing

-Digital acquisition marketing uses online channels — such as organic search, social media, and display advertisements — to target and attract new customers.
-A strong digital acquisition strategy typically requires collaboration and alignment between marketing and customer service teams.
+Digital acquisition marketing uses online channels — like organic search, social media, and display ads — to reel in new customers.
+A killer digital acquisition strategy needs your marketing and customer service teams to be on the same wavelength.

-In other words, your customer service team has the same ability to bring on and keep new customers as your marketing team does.
-That's why acquisition marketing is broader than just your marketing team.
+In short, your customer service team can attract and retain customers just as well as your marketing team.
+That’s why acquisition marketing isn’t just about the marketing team.

 Before we discuss retention through your customer service team, however, let's talk about some customer acquisition channels that your marketing team can use to capture potential customers’ interest and convert them.